ECA Protocol#

 /**

-* Tool call result that LLM trigerred and was executed already.
+* Tool call result that LLM trigerred and was executed already, sent once per id.

 */